I love the grassy, sweet taste of artichokes—the bud of a flower in the thistle family. But when I first started cooking, artichokes intimidated me.

 4. Rub the whole artichoke, especially the cut portions, with a lemon half.
 The lemon juice will keep the artichoke from turning brown as quickly.

-How to Steam Artichokes: Place artichokes in a steamer basket over 2 inches of water in a large pot set over high heat.
-Cover and steam until tender, about 15 minutes.
+How to Steam Artichokes: Place artichokes stem-end-up in a steamer basket over 2 inches of water in a large, deep pot.
+Bring the water to a boil over high heat.
+Cover and steam until the stem and base are tender when pierced with a sharp knife, 25 to 30 minutes for medium artichokes, 40 to 45 minutes for jumbo-size artichokes.

 Here are some of my favorite recipes that use fresh artichokes: